-The point of this example is to suggest that when we start looking at the skin ecosystem from the microbes’ point of view the entire picture changes.
-Not only does the rash become less a nuisance and more of a distress signal, our sense of how we can eradicate said rash changes dramatically.
-Ideally our response will be more along the lines of, okay, skin microbiota, you’ve got my attention by sending me the rash—so what do you need from me?
+When we start looking at the skin ecosystem from the microbes’ point of view, the entire picture changes.
+Not only does the rash become less a nuisance and more of a distress signal, but our sense of how we can eradicate the rash changes dramatically.
+Ideally, our response will be more along the lines of, okay, skin microbiota, you’ve got my attention—what do you need from me?

-Which brings us to the exciting new ways people are approaching the challenge of delivering skin care that makes a difference.
-Skin treatments make a difference when they take into account both what we want for our skin and what the microbiota need from us.
-Please read on to see how this broadened understanding is on the verge of dramatically changing skin care.
+Which brings us to the exciting new ways people are approaching the challenge of delivering effective skin care.
+Skin treatments make a difference when they consider both what we want for our skin and what the microbiota need from us.
+And this broadened understanding is on the verge of dramatically changing skin care.

-Here’s the oceanic vista that confronts us now—the skin microbiome is a vast and as yet little explored territory of staggering complexity.
-It stretches from the swamp homes of Staphylococci and Cornyebacterium (armpits and knee backs) to the sebaceous gland gourmet ghettoes where Propionibacteriumspecies dine, to arid stretches of arms and backs where diverse species longing for the wide open spaces dwell.
-It is a trillion microorganisms of a thousand different species cooperating tirelessly to keep their communities nice places to live.
+Here’s the oceanic vista that confronts us now: the skin microbiome is a vast and little explored territory of staggering complexity.
+It stretches from the swamp homes of Staphylococci and Cornyebacterium (armpits and knee backs) to the sebaceous gland gourmet ghettoes where Propionibacteriumspecies dine, to arid stretches of arms and backs where diverse species longing for wide-open spaces dwell.
+It is a trillion microorganisms of a thousand different species cooperating tirelessly to make their communities nice places to live.
 Their 24/7 tasks include, among many other duties, controlling the colonization of potentially pathogenic organisms, modulating immune response, and maintaining proper barrier function.

-For more about treating acne via topical probiotics please see The Acne Answer.
-It contains recipes for how to rebalance skin microflora by using yoghurt containing live Lactobacillicultures as cleansers or in masks.
+For more about treating acne via topical probiotics please see The Acne Answer which contains recipes for rebalancing skin microflora using yoghurt that contains live Lactobacillicultures as cleansers or in masks.

-Seventy-five years ago eczema and acne were quite rare.
+Seventy-five years ago, eczema and acne were quite rare.
 Now we are seeing younger and younger children with eczema, and older and older people afflicted with acne.
-As for what lies in between, we are also seeing cases of atopic dermatitis, particularly perioral dermatitis, in the mid-thirties age group.
-It’s strange, ten years ago no one had even heard of perioral dermatitis—now it seems everyone has it.
-(Just in case you’ve been spared, PD is redness and irritation around the nostrils that can spread down the naso-labial folds to irritate the areas around the mouth.)
+As for what lies in between, we are seeing cases of atopic dermatitis, particularly perioral dermatitis, in the mid-thirties age group.
+It’s strange—ten years ago, no one had even heard of perioral dermatitis—and now it seems everyone has it.
+(In case you’ve been spared, PD is redness and irritation around the nostrils that can spread down the naso-labial folds to irritate the areas around the mouth.)
 So, what gives?

 It’s not outside the realm of speculation to make a connection between microbial disruption and rising skin sensitivities.
 Indeed, PD might be the poster child for a peculiarly modern skin condition that coincides with our war on germs.
 We start at an early age with antimicrobial cleansers and soaps—then when skin becomes dry and irritated we slather on moisturizers loaded with microbe killing preservatives.

-We also are given to smearing scented skin products all over our entire face and body on a daily basis, at the same time the rate of allergic dermatitis has risen exponentially.
+We also smearing scented skin products all over our face and body on a daily basis, at the same time as the rate of allergic dermatitis has risen exponentially.
 The number one cause of allergic dermatitis?
 Fragrance.
-Artificial fragrances contain scent fixers like carcinogenic phthalates and up to 95% are contaminated with aromatic hydrocarbons like benzene, so unarguably you don’t want to have anything to do with them.
+Artificial fragrances contain scent fixers like carcinogenic phthalates and up to 95% are contaminated with aromatic hydrocarbons like benzene, so unarguably, you don’t want to have anything to do with them.

-But, we hear the faithful objecting, I only use natural essential oils so I am fine.
+But, we hear the faithful objecting, I only use natural essential oils, so I’m fine.
 Right?
-Actually, we’ve been led down the garden path by the natural community as much as by Big Cosmo on this one, because the fact is that essential oils are just as likely to cause allergic reactions as the up-to 1,000 different components of an artificial fragrance, each one of which can cause an allergic reaction in someone.
-And one working hypothesis for why this is so is that essential oils are volatile liquids that disrupt microfloral balance of the skin, making it more susceptible to pathogenic over-colonization.
+Actually, we’ve been led down the garden path by the natural community as much as by Big Cosmo on this one, because essential oils are just as likely to cause allergic reactions as the up-to 1,000 different components of an artificial fragrance, each one of which can cause an allergic reaction in someone.
+One working hypothesis for why this is, is that essential oils are volatile liquids that disrupt microfloral balance of the skin, making it more susceptible to pathogenic over-colonization.

 The connection between dermatitis and essential oils is well-established, so if you are fragrance sensitive or have ever experienced a reaction, beware the moniker “natural,” and look instead for “fragrance-free” on your products’ label.
-Do not confuse “fragrance-free” with “unscented”—unscented products may still contain a masking scent.
+Do not confuse “fragrance-free” with “unscented,” as unscented products may still contain a masking scent.

 The jury is still out on whether probiotics are actually going to be the fountain of youth for skin (I’d reserve that honor for retinol) but here is an encouraging piece of news straight from the skin ageing battlefront.